Charles Belle

 Charles Belle is a French painter.
+He is known for his outspoken paintings.

 Biography

 Belle was born on April 15, 1956, in Rochejean.
 He studied at the Tunis Institute of Fine Arts and obtained his DNSEP, a high-level art education diploma in 1979.
 He started hi career as a photographer.
-Charles Belle’s works has been exhibited at many contemporary art fairs such as Art Basel, Art Basel-Miami, Foire Internationale d'Art Contemporain, Art Brussels, Art Paris, and are regularly exhibited in Paris, Switzerland, New York, Seoul and Beirut.
+Charles Belle's works has been exhibited at many contemporary art fairs such as Art Basel, Art Basel-Miami, Foire Internationale d'Art Contemporain, Art Brussels, Art Paris, and are regularly exhibited in Paris, Switzerland, New York, Seoul and Beirut.